Washington: Olympic National Park

 From the meeting point in Seattle this morning, you begin a scenic drive, admiring picturesque views of the Olympics, Mount Rainier, and Seattle’s skyline.
 You soon travel into another landscape altogether, one with majestic forests of Douglas fir, western hemlock, and western red cedar.
 You stop en route to enjoy a picnic lunch and warm-up walk around the Mima Mounds Natural Preserve, where you explore the enigmatic prairie of six-foot-high mounds that cover the region.

 An optional second walk of the day allows you to arrive at the lodge on foot.
-This walk is your first encounter with the temperate rainforest and provides an excellent orientation to the features of this habitat, as explained by your guide(s).
+This walk is your first encounter with the temperate rainforest and provides an excellent orientation to the features of this habitat, as explained by your leader(s).
 The destination, and your home for the next two nights, is a stately lodge that has been a haven for hikers and fishermen since 1926.
 Magnificent old-growth forest trails surround the lodge should you decide to explore a bit before a welcome dinner in the hotel dining room.

 Included Meals: Lunch, Dinner